teleprint-me/w3rw/docs/ABI.md

 ## Introduction

-The ABI follows a mixture of the Factory and Strategy Patterns and determines how the Core and Middleware are implemented.
+The ABI follows a mixture of patterns and determines how the Core and Middleware are implemented.
 You should be able to implement the Core and Middleware, irrespective of the API, once you understand the ABI.
 If any changes are made to the ABI, then it would follow that these changes would affect the Core and Middleware as well.

 - You should utilize the Core API if you want to use a single exchange in your application.
 - You should utilize the Middleware API if you want to use multiple exchanges in your application.